oxidecomputer/cli-old/README.md

 that seemed harder to maintain over time.
 But if you are brave you can try.

 For examples of the macro formatting, checkout some of the commands under `src/` like `cmd_disk` or `cmd_org`.

+**Note:** If you update the API spec here, you will likely want to bump the spec for the [oxide.rs](https://github.com/oxidecomputer/oxide.rs) repo as well since that is where the API client comes from.